-Impact Category Mitigation Measures Implementation Timing Responsible Monitoring Party Monitoring/Reporting Method
+Impact Category Mitigation Measures Implementation Timing Responsible Monitoring Party 1 Monitoring/Reporting Method

 c.
-Any use which would generate smoke or

-water vapor or which would attract large
+Any use which would generate smoke or water vapor or which would attract large

-concentrations of birds, or which may

-otherwise affect safe air navigation within
+concentrations of birds, or which may otherwise affect safe air navigation within

 the area.
-(Such uses include landscaping

-utilizing water features, aquaculture,
+(Such uses include landscaping utilizing water features, aquaculture,

 production of cereal grains, sunflower, and

-row crops, composting operations, trash

-transfer stations that are open on one or
+row crops, composung operations, trash transfer stations that are open on one or

-more sides, recycling centers containing
+recycling centers contai

-putrescible wastes, construction and

-demolition debris facilities, fly ash
+putrescible wastes, construction and demolition debris facilities, fly ash

-disposal, and incinerators.)
+d incinerators.)

 d.
 Any use which would generate electrical

-interference that may be detrimental to the

-operation of airport and/or aircraft
+interference that may be detrimental to the operation of airport and/or aircraft

-instrumentation.

 e.
 Children's schools, hospitals, and nursing

-homes.

 2. A Notice of Airport in the Vicinity shall be given

 to all prospective purchasers of the property and

-tenants of the dwelling units and shall be

-recorded as a deed notice.
-The following
+units and snan ice.
+The follow

 statement is required for distribution:

 This property is presently located in the

 vicinity of an airport, within what is known

 as an airport influence area.
 For that

 reason, the property may be subject to some

-of the annoyances or inconveniences

 associated with proximity to airport

 operations (for example: noise, vibration, or

 odors).
 Individual sensitivities to those

 annoyances can vary from person to person.

 You may wish to consider what airport

 annoyances, if any, are associated with the

 property before you complete your purchase

 and determine whether they are acceptable

 to you.
-Business & Professions Code Section
+Business & Professions Code Section 11010 (b)(13)(A)

-11010 (b)(13)(A)

 3. An informational brochure shall be provided to

 prospective purchasers showing the locations of